 Three of the state’s finest photographers come along to guide the journey: Simpson's wife and creative partner, Ann Cary Simpson, professional photographer Scott Taylor, and writer and naturalist Tom Earnhardt.
 Their photos, combined with Simpson's rich narrative, will inspire readers to consider not only what North Carolina has been and what it is but also what we hope it will be.
 This book belongs on the shelf of longtime residents, newcomers, and visitors alike.

 About the Authors

 Bland Simpson is Kenan Distinguished Professor of English and Creative Writing at the University of North Carolina at Chapel Hill.
-He is also pianist for The Red Clay Ramblers, the Tony Award–winning string band.
-In 2005 he received the North Carolina Award, the state's highest civilian honor.
+He is also pianist for the Red Clay Ramblers, the Tony Award-winning string band, and has collaborated on such musicals as Diamond Studs, Fool Moon, Kudzu, and King Mackerel & The Blues Are Running.
+In 2005 he was the Fine Arts recipient of the North Carolina Award, the state's highest civilian honor.